h-platform/cqm/Readme.md

 const comments = await cqClient.query('blog', 'post.findComments', { postId: 1 });
 ```

 The first parameter for the command is called the moduleName.
-Relative commands and queries shoudl be grouped in a module.
+Relative commands and queries should be grouped together in a module.
 The second parameter is the topic name of the command, the third parameter is the payload object to be sent to the server for processing.
 The same goes for the query.

 ```
 CQClient.command(moduleName: string, commandName: string, payload: any);